OtacilioN/awesome-hacktoberfest/CODE_OF_CONDUCT.md

 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
-* Showing empathy towards other community members
+* Showing empathy towards each and every community members
 * Listen to everyone’s ideas

 Examples of unacceptable behaviour by participants include: